-Haydon Young is the Senior Manager, User Acquisition and Ad Monetization for Crowdstar, based out of the Bay Area.
-He oversees a UA team managing overall budget, strategy, and direction of paid user acquisition for two Top 50 Grossing Games: Covet Fashion and Design Home.
+Haydon Young was formerly Senior Manager of User Acquisition and Ad Monetization for Crowdstar, based out of the Bay Area.
+He oversaw a UA team managing overall budget, strategy, and direction of paid user acquisition for two Top 50 Grossing Games: Covet Fashion and Design Home.

 How did you get into mobile marketing?

 My marketing background started in real estate and project management.
 I learned traditional fundamentals of marketing by developing a deep understanding of my customers and uncovering what they considered most important in their decision making.
 This experience helped form my foundation of marketing by establishing the user’s trust and positioning their needs first.

 After real estate, I pivoted to the online marketing world working at Commission Junction which opened up my experience to one of the most competitive forms of performance marketing: affiliate marketing.
 At CJ I was able to work with Fortune 500 companies and top-ranked websites to develop and optimize their affiliate marketing strategy.

 I saw mobile as the next platform of marketing and wanted to immerse myself in that world.
 I quit my job and decided to pursue my dreams of developing my own apps.
 Along the way, I got connected with developers and artists, and did UA for small companies.
 From there, I was able to take my experience and found an opportunity at Crowdstar that matched my background.

 What do you like most about mobile marketing?